Joe Little, vocalist, “Te Quiero” and backup singer on “I Heard You Say”

 Rev. Dr. Joseph E. Little (1923 – 2006), a Greenville native, had just graduated from Eppes High School in 1947 when he performed in “Pitch a Boogie Woogie.”
 He washed dishes at Bell’s Restaurant on the Block and enjoyed singing in local clubs and talent shows.

 “I knew Mr. Warner personally,” he said, “and I did a lot of singing, so I was known in the neighborhood.
 I would sing in clubs and like that, and so that’s how Mr. Warner asked me would I be in the picture.
 I was nonchalant.
 ‘A picture?’
 I thought he was fooling.
-But my parents said go ahead if that’s what I wanted to do, so I aid, ‘I’ll try it.’
+But my parents said go ahead if that’s what I wanted to do, so I said, ‘I’ll try it.'”

 He enjoyed making “Pitch,” he said.
 He recalled “nice weather” during production, that he was wearing a tuxedo, and he made about $50.
 “They had to retake some of my scene,” he added.
 “They took my voice over again when something didn’t take.
 I had lyrics and taped music to sing by.”
 He’ll insist several times over the course of our conversations that no band was present when he recorded.
 “They had music and I had to study it.
 Somebody helped me with it, taught me how to read it.”